 The 21st Century

-Many A-list movie stars, producers, political figures, a ballet troupe, and a former secretary of state have credited Fat Flush for their dramatic weight loss and renewed wellbeing.
+A spate of A-list movie stars, producers, designers, newscasters, singers, political figures, athaletes, a ballet troupe, and a former Secretary of State have credited Fat Flush for their dramatic weight loss and renewed wellbeing.
 In 2003, Ann Louise and a weight loss contestant appeared on the popular television show The View, for a month of weigh-ins in which Fat Flush competed with two other diet programs for weight loss results.
 Consistently, in each segment, the Fat Flush candidate lost the most weight.

 Prophetic Words of Wisdom

-Over two decades ago, Ann Louise predicted the global “diabesity” epidemic that currently affects up to 1 in 2 Americans and nearly 70-80 percent of some populations worldwide.
+Over three decades ago, Ann Louise predicted the global “diabesity” epidemic that currently affects up to 1 in 2 Americans and nearly 70-80 percent of some populations worldwide.

 She was the first to proclaim that obesity was caused by a lack of the right type of fats and excess of the wrong kind of carbohydrates.
 In her first book Beyond Pritikin (1988, 1996), Ann Louise predicted that the popular fat-free carb-rich dietary model was actually creating weight gain, sugar cravings, food allergies, fatigue, and type 2 diabetes.
 She was the first nutritionist in the nation to shed the spotlight on essential fatty acids and explain why Americans are over-fat yet undernourished.
 Beyond Pritikin also uncovered the hidden problem of gluten intolerance—which has grown into a huge health concern today with the publication of many books that connect gluten and modern wheat production with obesity and brain dysfunction.

 Her book Your Body Knows Best (1997)—which was spotlighted in Newsweek magazine—was one of the first to discuss the blood type/weight theory and boldly stated that one diet may not be right for every body—an idea that is only now becoming widely accepted.